mailjet/wordpress-mailjet-plugin-apiv3/readme.txt

 4. Get instant insight on your campaign's performance with detailed statistics

 == Changelog ==

+= 4.3.0 =
+* Update the confirmation email template for English, French, German and Spanish
+* Add new filter 'mailjet_subscription_widget_email_params' that enable the users to replace the email confirmation message parameters
+* Add new filter 'mailjet_confirmation_email_filename' that enable the users to replace the email confirmation template
+* Add new field 'From name' in Mailjet General Settings
+* Add event delegation that allow widget to work if it is loaded via AJAX

 = 4.2.16 =
 * Update the confirmation email template